fusioncharts/dev_centre_docs/chart-guide/standard-charts/candlestick-chart.md

 * Option to draw vertical indicator lines at any point on the x-axis.

-## Create a Candlestick chart
+## Create a Candlestick Chart

 As an example, we will create a candlestick chart that shows the daily stock price for Harry's SuperMart (stock name HRYS) for the last two months.

 To create a candlestick chart follow the steps given below:

 * Specify the chart type using the `type` attribute.
-To render a column chart, set `scatter`.
+To render a candlestick chart, set `candlestick`.

 * Set the container object using `renderAt` attribute.